 Diet & Feeding

-Your vet will be able to precisely calculate the number of calories your dog requires at each meal and may also prescribe a low-calorie diet.
-Make sure your pup eats at the same time every day and that your carefully measure out the portions based on the ideal weight for your pup's size and breed.
+Your vet will be able to precisely calculate the number of calories your dog requires at each meal and may also prescribe a weight loss diet.
+Make sure your pup eats at the same time every day and that you carefully measure out the portions based on the ideal weight for your pup's size and breed.
+Keep in mind the calorie value of extras such as treats.

 Yearly (or Twice-Yearly) Wellness Checks